NicolaiRuckel/dotfiles/README.md

 To create all the necessary symlinks, I copied a bash script from [here][christoper-l-dotfiles].

-### Neovim plugins

-To get all Neovim plugins, start `nvim` and run

-    :PlugInstall

-### Gnome Terminal Theme

-Gnome Terminal does not have a configuration file for its themes so I still have to find a good way to add it here.

 ## Dependencies

 Software I use, that may need to be present for some configurations to work